February 2012

 RF vs IP distribution

 Most new transmitters have some sort of web interface, which allows complete remote monitoring and supervision.
 If a transmitter does not have that, remote control units can be web enabled.
 These transmitters are modular, with the modules being removed and returned to the factory for repair.
 That innovation greatly reduces the amount of training and experience required to maintain transmitters, almost anyone can remove a module and ship it somewhere.
-That, in turn, leads to a more consolidated technical staff with field engineers being dispatched to specific sites to take care of outages as needed, which is the model that the cellphone companies and wireless service providers use.
+That, in turn, leads to a more consolidated technical staff with field engineers being dispatched to specific sites to take care of outages as needed, which is the model that cellphone companies and wireless service providers use.

 Further, as evidenced in this discussion on the radio-info board, many of the older engineers are becoming tired of underfunded, neglected physical plants.
 The idea that a contract engineer is someone you call only when you go off the air has been around for quite some time.
 As time goes on, fewer and fewer are willing to accept that type of work.